khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Empty

-IF an empty state is required, please follow the [empty-state](https://design.gitlab.com/regions/empty-states) guidelines while being mindful of illustration size.
+I an empty state is required, please follow the [empty-state](/regions/empty-states) guidelines while being mindful of illustration size.

 #### Small screens and mobile